 Maui is an internationally popular destination and has a well-established tourism sector so you can easily get around the island using tour buses, public transport, and shuttles.
 That can come in handy, especially if you’re coming from a country that is used to driving on the other side of the road!

-Don’t hassle with suitcases on public transportation on your honeymoon!
+If you’re not renting a car, don’t hassle with suitcases on public transportation on your honeymoon!
 It’s best to book a private shuttle ahead of time.
 Your driver will be waiting for you at the airport, help with your bags, and take you directly to your hotel.
 (Tip: It’s common to give a gratuity of $10-$40 to a limo driver for driving you to or from the airport.)

 Want to save this Maui honeymoon itinerary for later?